Feminism Was Created by the US Communist Party

 A film Salt of the Earth, which critic Pauline Kael called "Communist propaganda", portrayed women taking a decisive role in their husbands' labor strike.
 "Against her husband's wishes, Esperanza became a leader in the strike and for the first time forged a role for herself outside of her household... [her] political successes persuaded Ramon to accept a new model of family life."
 (132) Portrayals of strong assertive successful women became as common in the Communist press and schools, as they are in the mass media today.

 Communist women formalized a sophisticated Marxist analysis of the "woman question."
 The books In Women's Defense (1940) by Mary Inman, Century of Struggle (1954) by Eleanor Flexner and The Unfinished Revolution (1962) by Eve Merriam recorded women's oppression and decried sexism in mass culture and language.
-For example, Mary Inman argued that "manufactured femininity" and "overemphasis on beauty" keeps women in subjection (33).
+For example, Mary Inman argued that "manufactured femininity" and "overemphasis on beauty" keep women in subjection (33).

 THE COMMUNIST CHARACTER OF FEMINISM